-Targets 2001/2 2002/3 Produce a quarterly residents' publication which informs From 4 people about local services and issues as well as promotes the city council.
+Targets 2001/2 2002/3 Produce a quarterly residents' publication which informs people about local services and issues as well as From 4 promotes the city council.
 Sept 2001 Carlisle Focus launched September and produced quarterly.
-Produce a regular information guide to Carlisle for regidents lighting services and information useful to those From residents listing services and information useful to those living in the city.
+Produce a regular information guide to Carlisle for residents listing services and information useful to those From living in the city.
 Sept 2001 Carlisle Pocket Guide published Sept 2001 (every two years)